mmukeshkumar/spring-boot-gcp-java8-appengine-1st-g-standard-war-demo/readme.md

 # Description:
+* Demo Java 8 maven project showcasing Spring boot, Spring cloud GCP Spanner, Stackdriver,].
+* Its deployable to gae-standard 1st generation which uses Java8 and Jetty 9
-Demo Java 11 maven project showcasing Spring boot, Spring cloud GCP, Spanner, Stackdriver, its deployable to gae-standard It demos distributed tracing, co-relating logs in cases where one request spawns multiple requests across multiple micro services
+* It demos distributed tracing, co-relating logs in cases where one request spawns multiple requests across multiple micro services
-It also demos integration with GCP Spanner DB using Spring cloud GCP APIs
+* It also demos integration with GCP Spanner DB using Spring cloud GCP

 # Prerequisites
-1. Install Java 11 JDK
+1. Install Java 8 JDK
 2. Set up a project in GCP through https://cloud.google.com/ or gcloud CLI
 3. Enable billing